zhenyufu/learnhuge/README.md

 ## To Do
-* Write a To Do list
+* make a To Do list